 How will Canadian Tourism College use the information it collects about me?

-Canadian Tourism College will use your personal data for the following purposes only:
+Canadian Tourism College will use your personal data for the following purposes only, to:

-- To manage competitions and select winners for scholarships/bursaries that you enter in to.
+- Manage competitions and select winners for scholarships/bursaries that you enter in to.

-- To respond to feedback, queries and complaints that you submit through our contact forms, emails, or phone calls.
+- Respond to feedback, queries and complaints that you submit through our contact forms, emails, or phone calls.

-- To send you marketing communications about Canadian Tourism College programs, open houses or events held at the Canadian Tourism College.
+- Send you marketing communications about Canadian Tourism College programs, open houses or events held at the Canadian Tourism College.
 We will only do this where you give us your clear consent to do so.

-- To be contacted directly by an advisor when requesting more information on our programs.
+- Be contacted directly by an advisor when requesting more information on our programs.
 We will only do this where you give us your clear consent to do so.

 The lawful justification for sending marketing communications about Canadian Tourism College products and services to you is that you have given clear consent for your personal data to be used for this specific purpose.
-You are always in control of your data.
-You can opt in or out of receiving marketing communications during the registration process for Canadian Tourism College Email Newsletter.
-You can also unsubscribe from Canadian Tourism College marketing communications by clicking ‘Unsubscribe’ on the footer of the email.
+You are always in control of your data and can opt in or out of receiving marketing communications during the registration process for Canadian Tourism College Email Newsletter.
+Unsubscribe from Canadian Tourism College marketing communications by clicking ‘Unsubscribe’ on the footer of the email.